magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/learn.md

 ## Users

-This series covers how to use the CSP to reason about users.
+This series covers how to reason about users in your application, using CSP.

-We'll cover user account creation, how to log in and out via the API, how users can manage their credentials and user-specific settings.
+We'll cover user account creation, how to log in and out via the API, how users can manage their credentials, and user-specific settings.

 ```eval_rst
 .. toctree::